 Option B: Adjustments to Weighting of Factors Now is Premature

-The following MTWG Members (PG&E, SCE …)recommend any changes to the weighting system of factors should be considered in the Commission’s development of updated Ex Post EM&V protocols covering C&S and MTI attribution to ensure that MTI and C&S impacts are accurately assessed.
-[See Appendix D for additional explanation.]

-Pre-Allocation of Savings: [Note this is currently a non-consensus issue with two options]
+Option B supporters respectfully suggest that discussing weighting before any MTIs have been proposed is premature.
+Option B proponents believe that during MTI development, the MTA should collaboratively engage with the Statewide Codes & Standards program to discuss all of the factors MTI proposers have employed to develop their savings forecasts (e.g., weighting, risk, market size, baseline conditions, measure savings, naturally occurring market adoption).
+This will ensure a consistent set of assumptions for ongoing MTI performance monitoring and ultimate savings attribution.
+We believe this approach can yield a mutually-agreeable savings attribution framework that will be found acceptable by the CPUC and their impact evaluation consultants.

+Pre-Allocation of Savings

 The MTWG members are divided on whether some future savings should be pre-allocated between MTIs and C &S. Two options are presented below for consideration.
 The first option recommends pre-allocating a portion of savings and assigning the rest based on ex post evaluation.
 The second option believes that all savings should be allocated based on ex post evaluation.

-The MTWG members who prefer each option and find each option acceptable are shown below in Table 7
+The MTWG members who prefer each option and find each option acceptable are shown below in Table 7.

 [Note to MTWG: Table 7 will be completed following the 1/22 meeting; the table below is a placeholder based on what we’ve heard from previous meetings.

-Option A: Pre-allocate a portion of savings and the rest allocated ex post (CodeCycle, Jay Luboff Consulting LLC…).
-[Note: see separate write-up on this option in Appendix C – Proposal for C&S Attribution with Minimum Shared Savings, for the time being; will be integrated into this document in the draft final report]

-Option B: No pre-allocation of savings—entirely ex post (PG&E, SCE …).
-[Note: see separate write-up on this option in Appendix D - , for the time being; will be integrated into this document in the draft final report]

 Table 7 MTWG Support of Pre-Allocation of Savings Options A and B